Non-Abelian topological superconductivity from melting Abelian fractional Chern insulators: Three descriptions of the Jain FCI at

 where $A$ is the background electromagnetic gauge field and $L_{(j,n)}$ describes a matter field in the $(j,n)$ representation minimally coupled to the emergent $U(2)$ gauge field $\alpha$.
 At energies below the gaps of $f_i$, we can integrate out the gapped partons and obtain the TQFT

 By decomposing the $U(2)$ gauge field into $SU(2)$ and $U(1)$ components, we see that the above Lagrangian has a $SU(2)$ Chern-Simons term with level $= - 1$ and a $U(1)$ Chern-Simons term with level $= 6$.
 Following the standard convention, we refer to this theory as $U(2)_{-1,6}$.
 To confirm that this unfamiliar $U(2)$ gauge theory describes $\mathrm{Jain}_{2/3}$, we recall from Ref.~\cite{Cheng2025_orderingqh} that $\mathrm{Jain}_{2/3}$ is the unique fermionic topological order with Hall conductance $\sigma_{xy} = 2/3$, chiral central charge $c_- = 0$, and a three-fold torus ground state degeneracy.
-In SM Sec.~\ref{app:JainTQFT}, we check that all of these properties are satisfied by $U(2)_{-1,6}$, thereby confirming its equivalence to $\mathrm{Jain}_{2/3}$.
+In SM Sec.~\ref{app:JainTQFT}, we check that all of these properties are satisfied by $U(2)_{-1,6}$, thereby confirming its equivalence to $\mathrm{Jain}_{2/3}$ (see Ref.~\cite{Ma2020_QCDtransition} for applications of the $U(2)$ gauge theory to other FCI phases and transitions).

 A distinct $U(2)$ gauge theory description of the same TQFT can be obtained by regarding $\mathrm{Jain}_{2/3}$ as an integer quantum Hall (IQH) state at $\nu = 1$ stacked with a hole Laughlin state at $\nu = -1/3$.
 The same decomposition $c = f_1 f_2 f_3$ applied to the $\nu = -1/3$ model gives